Games & Quizzes

 /ˈrīdiNG/

-activity or skill of writing.
+The act of composing letters on paper.
 To invent or create a computer program.
-To create a song or piece of music.
+To invent or create a computer program.

 /CHekt/